sanchezcarlosjr/arsus/docs/coding-guides/build-specific-configurations.md

 ### Cookbook for maximum independence of deployment-specific configuration

-Disclaimer: If you have a full-stack app in a monorepo, keep separate `.env` files for server-side and client-side configs, and make sure `.env` files are .gitignore'd and that secrets never make it into client-side `.env` file.
+Disclaimer: If you have a full-stack app in a monorepo, keep separate `.env.ts` files for server-side and client-side configs, and make sure `.env.ts` files are .gitignore'd and that secrets never make it into client-side `.env.ts` file.

 For each configurable variable (e.g. BROWSER_URL, API_URL):